VOLTTRON/tag-based-config-generators/README.md

 # Architecture
-The configuration generator uses a extensible architecture where all agent configuration generators are built on a base generator.
+The configuration generator uses an extensible architecture where all agent configuration generators are built on a base generator.
 This base generator is extended with model-specific and storage-specific implementations.

 For example, for a driver config generator, we have two model-specific packages—one for Haystack3 and one for BRICK—and within Haystack3, there are two storage-specific implementations: one for working with data stored in PostgreSQL databases and another for JSON files.
 The source code structure follows the same pattern.
 This design makes it easy to add support for new semantic models or storage systems in the future.